 Examples: An essay on some aspect of music, a critical review of a band or musician, publications about music, a concert review, musicology paper, music analysis, written or recorded interview with a musician, etc

 - Scores may be provided as PDF, MUS or SIB files.

 - Audio files on a USB drive should be in MP3 format.

 Music applicants at the University of Newcastle can audition face-to-face or online.

 Online video auditions are open all year round.
-Face-to-face music auditions for 2018 Semester 1 entry are scheduled to align with early round, main round and later round applications.
+Face-to-face music auditions are scheduled to align with early round, main round and later round applications.
 Please refer to the FAQs section below for audition dates and details.

 Audition FAQs - Domestic applicants